juhkure/IdleScape/README.md

 ## Manual setup

-#### Option A: Create and name database according to variables found in code
+#### Option A: Create and name database according to variables found in code (steps shown with pictures)
-* This allows you to run with all 1-3 testing modes (0 as well if you create .env) which if useful for testing.
+* This allows you to run with all 1-3 testing/run modes (0 as well if you create .env) which if useful for testing.
 * Can be done in command line or with pgAdmin 4

 #### With pgAdmin 4: ####